Bayer-Group/BayerCLAW/doc/options_and_parameters.md

 ```

 This will retrieve the value of `myStoredParameter` from Parameter Store and use it in your workflow.
 Parameters
 used in this way must exist before compilation time.
-SecureString parameters are not supported.
+Parameter Store SecureString parameters are not supported.